 The UK IPv6 Council is a non-profit technology user group focused on promoting and sharing best practices on IPv6 deployment and adoption in the United Kingdom.

-You can now view slide decks, photos and videos from the meeting, which included speakers from Sky, BT, EE, Imperial College, Cisco, LinkedIn, Microsoft, JP Morgan and the Internet Society.
+You can now view slide decks, photos and videos from the meeting, which included speakers from BT, EE, Facebook, Cisco and a variety of other expert sources.

 The Council’s vision